Our story about what it’s like living in Italy amid Shelter in Place (aka lockdown) & quarantine conditions, due to the COVID-19 coronavirus.

 March 21, 2020 – Week Two Finished

 Good morning friends!
 First, I have to say, I’m a little lazy today.
 Indeed, showering can wait a little while.
-I mean, we’re here showing you what it’s like living under lockdown.
+I mean, we’re here showing you what it’s like living shelter in place under lockdown.
 And, with little activity, who cares right?
 It doesn’t get any more real!
 Second, we wanted to thank everyone for the kind words and keep up with our videos.

 Beware of Fake News

 Yes, folks, even I got the wool pulled over my eyes.
 For example, yesterday, I posted about how nature is already changing.
 And, I happily displayed a tweet (shown below) about dolphins returning to Venice.
 To be sure, the dolphin video was filmed in Southern Sardinia, where dolphins are known to swim.
 Also, what about the swans in Burano?
 Totally normal.
 And the crystal clear waters of Venice?
 Well, they are clear because the boats are not shifting the sand around.

 With that, please remember.
 If it’s too good to be true, it probably is.
 Do your homework.
 Get your news from reliable sources (WHO, CDC, your local Government etc).
 So, if you see something on twitter or facebook that looks amazing, try and confirm it elsewhere.

 We went out on social media and asked what you all will be doing locked down this weekend.
 We got lots of fun answers.
 Someone even said they expect a baby boom in 9 months’ time.
 Indeed, Andrea thinks there may be a divorce backlog as well.

 Lately, Andrea and I have been experimenting with new recipes.
 Andrea’s favorite new recipe thus far was his baked macaroni.
 And mine?
 Making Gnocco Fritto of course!